kyleconroy/ssf/README.md

 If, like me, you are eager for a protocol that has more features, this might be for you.

-# Fields
+# Attributes

-Here are the fields in the document:
+Here are the attributes in an SSF sample:

 ## Metric (required)